Private Client, Wills, Probate & Estate Administration

 How can I find the right advice on Probate and Intestacy?

-If you are currently dealing with a bereavement and are unsure of what steps to take next we have put together this Estate Administration Guide to try to assist you.
+If you are currently dealing with a bereavement and are unsure of what steps to take next, we have put together this Estate Administration Guide to try to assist you.
 You should always ensure that you take professional advice before commencing the administration of an estate.

 For more information about Probate and the related issues please see the following pages: